-Leadership and management skills requested by employers are usually related to communication or analytical skills.
-This ranges from communicating with internal and external teams and managing customers, to planning, analysing options and thinking strategically.
+Leadership and management skills requested by employers are usually related to communication or planning skills.
+This ranges from communicating with internal and external stakeholders, training and developing high-performance teams, and demonstrating strategic thinking, analysis, problem solving and decision-making capabilities.